hperrin/svelte-material-ui/packages/common/README.md

 - `class`: `''` - A CSS class string.
 - `on`: `false` - Used in the context of an icon button toggle to denote the icon for when the button is on.

-## Element
+## SmuiElement

-A dynamic element component.
+A dynamic HTML element component.

 ### Props / Defaults

 - `use`: `[]` - An array of Svelte actions and/or arrays of an action and its options.
 - `tag`: `'div'` - An HTML tag name to use as the element.

+## Svg

+An SVG tag component.
+This is separated from the `SmuiElement` component, because it returns a `SVGSVGElement` object, which does not implement the `HTMLElement` interface.

+### Props / Defaults

+- `use`: `[]` - An array of Svelte actions and/or arrays of an action and its options.

 # Helper Utilities